tapebrief

 Craig Siegenthaler · Bank of America

-Sought perspective on evolving demand dynamics between institutional, insurance, and retail channels within private credit, given strong fundraising quarter despite deceleration in newer retail funds.
+Requesting perspective on evolving demand dynamics between institutional, insurance, and retail channels within private credit, given strong fundraising despite deceleration in newer retail funds.

 Alex Flostein · Goldman Sachs

-Requested expansion on deployment pipelines at record levels, asking which credit business segments show biggest pickup and how market structure/non-traded BDC participation affects spreads.
+Requesting expansion on record deployment pipelines in credit business, including which segments show biggest pickup and how non-traded BDCs' role as incremental buyer affects market structure and spreads.

 Patrick Davitt · Autonomous Research

-Requested context on shadow pipeline relative to historical periods and timing expectations for conversion to real announcements, noting hard numbers not yet visible.
+Requesting detail on shadow pipeline compared to historical periods and timeline for conversion to real deployment announcements.

 Answers to last quarter's watch list